wcchu/blogdown_website/content/physicist-profile.md

 ### Research experiences and achievements

+- Conducted experiments of ultrashort pulse propagation in Xe-filled fibers to investigate the nonlinear pulse dynamics involving excited-level transitions.
+- Developed a pulse propagation model in the multi-photon excitation regime in atomic gases.
+The demonstration in a Xe-filled fiber showed signatures of high-order, broadband contribution of the pulse.
+- Studied nonlinear response of gas systems driven by ultrashort intense pulses in the strong field regime with various numerical models.
+Remarkable spectral and temporal responses were found, which would guide the experiments with fiber-compressed sub-cycle pump pulses.
+- Studied analytically and numerically the optical carrier-wave shock effect in gas-filled fibers.
+- Developed a multi-level model for autoionizing systems with XUV+IR excitation, which took continuum-continuum coupling, tunnel ionization, and propagation into account.
+Applications in photoelectron and photoabsorption spectroscopies agreed with experiments and predicted novel phenomena.
+- Conducted high-precision and large scale simulations on atomic photoionization with R-matrix method and random phase approximation.
+Various atomic structure codes were implemented and compared.
+- Proposed and tested newly-designed photoelastic polarizer (experimental work with Prof. C.-K. Lee, National Taiwan University).
+- Provided theoretical and numerical support for the following groups: A. Abdolvand (MPL), L. Cocke (KSU), M. Kling (KSU & Luwig-Maximilians), T. Pfeifer (MPI-nuclear physics), G. Sansone (Politecnico di Milano).

 ### Teaching experiences

-- Sep/2011 – Dec/2011 Homework session of applied quantum mechanics, Kansas State University
+- 2011.09 – 2011.12 Homework session of applied quantum mechanics, Kansas State University
-- Sep/2006 – May/2007 Principles of physics (laboratory), Georgia State University
+- 2006.09 – 2007.05 Principles of physics (laboratory), Georgia State University
-- Jan/2004 – May/2006 Introductory physics (laboratory), Georgia State University
+- 2004.01 – 2006.05 Introductory physics (laboratory), Georgia State University

 ### Scientific services